Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 Trace received │ ├─ One-off pattern? ──────────────────── → discard │ ├─ Recurring pattern detected? │ │ │ ├─ Complex / stateful? ──────────── → Subagent pattern (AutoRefine) │ │ │ └─ Procedural / deterministic? ──── → Skill candidate │ │ │ ├─ PPO-Gate: better than → reject (ProcMEM trust-region │ │ existing baseline? verification) │ │ │ └─ Similar skill exists? │ ├─ yes ────────────────── → MERGE (version bump) │ └─ no ─────────────────── → NEW (mint v0.1.0)

-A newly minted skill is unproven.
-It enters a maturity ladder — each rung gated by statistical evidence, not time.
-Young skills stay plastic; mature skills freeze like late layers in a neural network.
+A new skill is unproven.
+It enters a maturity ladder gated by statistical evidence, not time — each rung requires passing increasingly strict evaluation thresholds.
 PSN formalises this with a maturity-aware update probability:

 P(update | σ) = 1 − sigmoid(V(σ) / threshold) + ε_min